mvoss02/real_time_crypto_trading_bot/README.md

 This repo will contain the full process of developing a crypto trading bot, including data engineering tools, data science, MLOps, etc.

 Todos:
+- Dockerize the trades api
-- Add access to the Kraken Trades API
+- Add the candles logic